Alexander Russell Simpson: Family

 In 1872 he married Margaret Stewart Barbour (died 1911), sister of Professor Alexander Hugh Freeland Barbour.
 She was an author and wrote Awakings or Butterfly Chrysalids in 1892.

 Their children included James Young Simpson and George Freeland Barbour Simpson (1875–1958).

-He was grandfather to the geographer Alexander Rudolph Barbour Simpson FRSE (died 1977).
+He was grandfather to the geographer Alexander Rudolph Barbour Simpson FRSE (died 1977) and the first women professional archaeologist in Scotland, Margaret E. B. Simpson (1906–1994).

 He was paternal uncle to Thomas Blantyre Simpson FRSE QC.

 Artistic recognition

 His sketch portrait of 1884, by William Brassey Hole, is held by the Scottish National Portrait Gallery.